ruggeri/tech-notes/programming-languages/scala-notes.md

     * It sounds like it's mostly about intent/meaning.
 * You can have `range(0, 10)` or `0.until(10)`.
 Or `0 until 10` for
   that matter.
+* When you define a method `def f = 42`, then you don't need the parens when saying `obj.f`.
+If you say `def f() { side-effect-code }`, then you will need the parens when calling.
+This is just to highlight this to the user.
+* Thunk arguments are passed like this `doTimes(3) { ... }`.
+The thunk
+  can be run repeatedly.
+This helps you write DSLs.
+* Traits:
+    * Traits are like mixins.
+They're like in Ruby.
+    * You can also mixin to classes after the fact.
+It's like creating a subclass but also doing the mixin.
+This is helpful, since it allows easy *decoration*.
+    * For instance `smilingAnimal = new Animal with SmilingDecoration`.
+        * Presumably creates an anonymous `Animal + SmilingDecoration` class and instantiates it.
+* Type enrichment
+    * Basically: you provide an implicit conversion to a class of your choice, and you add methods to this wrapper class.
+    * This allows you to add methods like ActiveSupport, but in a safer way.
+It only happens in the file you do the import of that enrinchment library, and doesn't change underlying classes.
+* Akka is also distributed by Typesafe, though not technically part of Scala.
+    * Actor model.
+Can be distributed, or local with STM.
+* Example software:
+    * *Akka*
+    * Finagle
+    * Kafka
+    * Lift
+    * *Play* (this is blessed by Typesafe/Lightbend)
+    * Samza
+    * *SBT*
+    * Scalding (Scala Cascading API)
+    * *Spark*
+    * Basically everything Twitter.
+LinkedIn is probably #2 user.

 ## Resources